Plant & Animal Species Guide

 Water Lilies

-There are several kinds of water lilies, including yellow lilies, white lilies, spatterdock lilies, spider lilies, swamp lilies, and many more.
-Water lilies are native to the temperate tropical parts of the world and provide food and shelter for wildlife.
-If too many water lilies occupy an area, they can cause a drainage problem as water lilies have long roots that attach to the soil.
+There are several kinds of Water Lilies, including yellow Lilies, white Lilies, spatterdock lilies, spider lilies, swamp lilies, and many more.
+Water Lilies are native to the temperate tropical parts of the world and provide food and shelter for wildlife.
+If too many occupy an area, they can cause a drainage problem as the plants have long roots that attach to the soil.
 More info: Britannica

 Pickeral Weed